 Has your family purchased a Christmas tree on the 27th of December?
 If yes then you know why they do that.

 Businesses charge high prices for commodities that are essential during specific seasons like, during winter, jackets and warm sweaters are a must so the prices increase for such goods.

 If you buy the same sweater in summer, the prices will be low.
 That’s your cue, grab a few warm clothes or whatever it is you want, spend it during off-seasons.

 32. Sell Things If You Don’t Use Them Anymore

-Clean the item with a dry and wet cloth, if it’s an electronic see if it works properly (you don’t want to sell an item that doesn’t work), click good bright pictures of the items and set a price that’s not too costly.
+Clean the item with a dry and wet cloth, if it’s electronic see if it works properly (you don’t want to sell an item that doesn’t work), click good bright pictures of the items, and set a price that’s not too costly.